tomazrg/tomazrg/README.md

-# 👋 Hello, my name is Ricardo (tomazrg)
+# 👋 Hello, my name is Ricardo Gomes Tomáz

-I’m Ricardo G. Tomaz, a Brazilian **PhD Student in Plant Pathology (UFV)** and I am doing my **PhD Sandwich Program at LSU (EUA)**.
+I am a Brazilian **PhD Student in Plant Pathology (UFV)** and I am doing my **PhD Sandwich Program at LSU (EUA)**.
 I have strong expertise in crop disease epidemiology, predictive modelling, and yield-loss simulation in crops such as soybean, wheat, and maize.
 In addition, I have worked with remote sensing to identify and quantify important disease in rice.

 What can you find on this repository?
 - Epidemiology